yunxiaomr/yunxiaomr.github.io/_pages/about.md

 - [Nov.
 2025] &nbsp; We will attend the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP2025) in Suzhou, China.
 Welcome to the in-person meet-up!
 - [May.
 2025] &nbsp; We will attend the 30th International Conference on Database Systems for Advanced Applications (DASFAA2025) in Singapore.
 - [Apr.
 2025] &nbsp; We will attend the Thirteenth International Conference on Learning Representations (ICLR2025) in Singapore EXPO.
 - [Jan.
-2025] &nbsp; One paper on explainable knowledge probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers).
+2025] &nbsp; One paper on explainable knowledge probing is accepted.
 - [Nov.
-2024] &nbsp; One paper on explainable multi-hop reasoning is accepted in [COLING2025](https://coling2025.org/).
+2024] &nbsp; One paper on explainable multi-hop reasoning is accepted.
 - [Aug.
 2024] &nbsp; We will attend the Annual Meeting of the Association for Computational Linguistics (ACL2024) in Bangkok, Thailand.
 - [May.
-2024] &nbsp; One paper on Self-explaining Rationalization is accepted in [ACL2024](https://2024.aclweb.org/).
+2024] &nbsp; One paper on Self-explaining Rationalization is accepted.
 - [Apr.
-2024] &nbsp; One Journal paper on FrameNet knowledge is accepted on [MIR2024](https://www.mi-research.net/).
+2024] &nbsp; One Journal paper on FrameNet knowledge is accepted.
 - [Oct.
 2022] &nbsp; 🏆 We get the First Prize on CMRC2022 (the 1st rank) in the 21st China National Conference on Computational Linguistics.
 - [May.
 2022] &nbsp; Two Journal papers on Machine Reading Comprehension are accepted to the Journal of Chinese Information Processing.
 - [May.
-2021] &nbsp; One paper on explainable evaluation is accepted in [Findings of ACL2021](https://2021.aclweb.org/).
+2021] &nbsp; One paper on explainable evaluation is accepted.

 # 📝 Selected Publications
 <span class="noter" style="color:#7d7d7d"> (* = equal contribution)</span>